“The Force Awakens” is one of the best “Star Wars” movies.

-In November my blog “Star Wars 7” – 5 reasons you should Fear the Force set out how the trailers, plus the previous three Star Wars episodes, made me fear the worst for the new movie.
+In November my blog “Star Wars 7” – 5 reasons you should Fear the Force (links in bold italics are to other posts on this website) set out how the trailers, plus the previous three Star Wars episodes, made me fear the worst for the new movie.

 I was wrong.
 And I should know.
 This week I saw it twice the same day*.

 Star Wars: The Force Awakens is a fine, entertaining movie.
 I was wrong to doubt it.

 I’m not easy to please.
 If you don’t believe me, check out my review of Spectre: 5 reasons to miss it & 5 reasons you’ll see it 4/10.

 So what made The Force Awakens better than I expected?